mjsteinbaugh/dotfiles/README.md

 ## Installation

-Use [koopa](https://github.com/acidgenomics/koopa/) to manage shell configuration and dot files.
+Use [koopa](https://github.com/acidgenomics/koopa/) to deploy these shared dot files across multiple machines.

 ## See also